-(2) Action Plan Report
+(2) Action Plan

-Participants are required to formulate an Action Plan at the end of the training program to express your idea and plan, which you carry out after your return, reflecting the knowledge and method you acquire from the training.
-Each participant will have 10 minutes for presentation.
+Participants are required to make an Action Plan at the end of the training in Japan to express your idea and plan which you carry out after your return, reflecting the knowledge and method you acquire in the training.
+Each person will have 10 minutes for presentation.
+Also, participants are required to complete IAS by the end of the training and present it at the Action Plan Presentation.